Accounting policies and procedures

 6.6 Borrowings

-A finance lease is a lease that transfers all significant risks and rewards of ownership of an asset to the lessee.
-All other leases are classified as operating leases.
-The following criteria refer to situations, where the main risks and rewards incidental to ownership of the asset are transferred to the lessee, which is why a lease agreement is classified as a finance lease:
+A finance lease is a lease that transfers substantially all the risks and rewards incidental to ownership of an asset to the lessee.
+All other leases shall be classified as operating leases.

 • ownership of the asset is transferred to the lessee by the end of the lease term;

-• the lease term covers a major part (over 75%) of the economic life of the leased asset, even if the title is not transferred;
+• the lease term covers a major part (over 75%) of the economic life of the leased asset, even if title is not transferred;

 7. NET ASSETS